maurodelazeri/erigon-test/integration.md

 # Redis State Integration for Erigon

-This document explains how the Redis state integration was implemented in Erigon.
+This document explains how the Redis state integration works in Erigon.
 This integration adds the ability to shadow Erigon's state to Redis while maintaining all the original behavior.

 ## Architecture